PASSIONLab/BELLA/README.md

 *	[I get 0 outputs, what is likely going wrong?](#i-get-0-outputs-what-is-likely-going-wrong)
 *	[Citation](#citation)

-## Getting Started
+## Getting Started on Linux

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This version of BELLA **only works on Linux-based machines**.
+To run BELLA on macOS-based machines, please switch to **mac branch**.

 ### Dependencies

-* **COMPILER:** the software **requires gcc-6** with OpenMP and Gerbil to be compiled.
+* **COMPILER:** the software **requires gcc-6** with OpenMP to be compiled.
 * **BOOST/1.67.0** to use Gerbil kmerCounting.
 You can install BOOST/1.67.0 using [conda](https://anaconda.org/anaconda/boost):
 ```